NGC 2366: Super star clusters within Mrk 71

 NGC/Mrk71 is home to numerous young, gigantic blue stars, which in gas-rich star-forming regions, emit ultraviolet radiation that excites the hydrogen gas, making it glow.
 At a distance of approximately 10 million light years, it is close enough for astronomers to discern its individual stars.

 Within Mrk 71 there are two super star clusters which will be referred to as Mrk 71 knot A (Knot A) and Mrk 71 knot B (Knot B).

-Knot A has total stellar mass of approximately 1.3–1.4 x 10^5 solar masses.

-The absence of Wolf-Rayet stars in its spectra might well indicate that its age is no more than 3 Myrs, while an age of less than 1 Myr is given in a study by Drissen et al. 2000.

-Knot A hosts a massive, enshrouded SSC in which no stellar features have been confirmed and that is still in its natal cloud.
+Knot A has total stellar mass of approximately 1.3±–×10^5 solar masses.
+The absence of Wolf–Rayet stars in its spectra might well indicate that its age is no more than 3 Myrs, while an age of less than 1 Myr is given in a study by Drissen et al. 2000.
+Knot A hosts a massive, enshrouded SSC, in which no stellar features have been confirmed and that is still in its natal cloud.
+Knot A might well contain 'very massive stars' (VMS), which are O-type supergiants of 150–300 solar masses.
+These have short lifespans of 1–3 Myr and have been suggested as a reason why there are extreme stellar temperatures.

-The hydrogen alpha luminosity measurement for Mrk 71, of which 90% is produced by Knot A, is given as 8.4 x 10^39 ergs/s in a study by James et al. 2016.
+The hydrogen alpha luminosity measurement for Mrk 71, of which 90% is produced by Knot A, is given as 8.4×10^39 ergs/s in a study by James et al. 2016.

-Knot A might well contain 'very massive stars' (VMS), which are O-type supergiants of 150-300 solar masses.
-These have short lifespans of 1-3 Myr and have been suggested as a reason why there are extreme stellar temperatures.

-Knot B has a lower mass of 1.5 x 10^4 solar masses and an estimated age of 3–5 Myrs.
+Knot B has a lower mass of 1.5×10^4 solar masses and an estimated age of 3–5 Myrs.
 UV spectral synthesis leads to the conclusion that there are approximately 800 B and 40 O stars present.

-Studies indicate that there might be up to 8 Wolf-Rayet stars present, which would set the age between 3–5 Myrs.
+Studies indicate that there might be up to 8 Wolf–Rayet stars present, which would set the age between 3–5 Myrs.

 A superbubble appears to have been generated with strong shell morphology to the east and a blow-out region to the north, with expansion velocities of approximately 20 km/s.
 This is consistent with the substantial mechanical feedback generated by a massive, somewhat evolved SSC.